SkywardApps/popcorn/README.md

 # Popcorn

 ## What is Popcorn?
-Popcorn is a specification layer on top of a RESTful API that allows requesting clients to identify individual fields of resources to include when retrieving the resource or resource collection.
+Popcorn is a communication protocol on top of a RESTful API that allows requesting clients to identify individual fields of resources to include when retrieving the resource or resource collection.